Thilak-Srinivasan/rarefied-gas-solver/README.md

 ### Step 6,000 — Shock Formation & Stabilization
 Oblique shock angle stabilizes at approximately 32° to the freestream.
 Clear jumps in density, pressure, and temperature across the shock.
 Mach number contours confirm the weak shock solution (M₂ > 1).
 Velocity vectors show early boundary layer development along the wall.

-### Step 24,000 — Fully Converged Solution
+### Step 12,500 — Last Stable State (Divergence at Step 12,868)
-Crisp shock structure with stable geometry.
-Fully developed viscous boundary layer with no-slip condition enforced at the wedge.
-Shock angle slightly displaced from theoretical inviscid value due to viscous displacement thickness — the key viscous-inviscid interaction absent in Euler-based simulations.
-Numerical residuals below 10⁻⁷.
+Oblique shock structure well-formed with shock angle ≈ 36.65°.
+Velocity vectors confirm correct 15° flow deflection and no-slip enforcement at the wedge surface.
+Validation against NACA 1135 benchmarks gives errors < 1% across all flow properties.
+Divergence occurs at step 12,868 due to a local CFL violation near the wedge apex where large pressure and shear gradients tighten the stability margin — the primary challenge identified for future work.
+The residual remained flat at ~1.0 throughout without monotonic decay, indicating the viscous stability criterion was not sufficiently enforced in the timestep calculation.

 ---